-Internal audits are conducted by UBE's Audit Department, which has a staff of 13 people and reports directly to the President as an independent organization.
+Internal audits are conducted by UBE's Audit Department, which has a staff of 11 people and reports directly to the President as an independent organization.
 Internal audits cover the entire UBE Group including overseas subsidiaries, and are designed to check internal controls and verify regulatory compliance and adherence to internal rules and guidelines.
-The Audit Department seeks to identify potential risks in all business activities, and continually exchanges information with UBE's independent accounting auditors and consults with them regarding the internal control system and its operation.
-The general manager of the Audit Department also participates in company-wide risk management organizations such as the Compliance Committee and Information Security Committee, and works with other committee members to strengthen the risk management.
+The Audit Department seeks to identify potential risks in all business activities, and continually exchanges information with UBE's independent accounting auditors and consults with them regarding internal control systems and their operation.
+The general manager of the Audit Department also participates in company-wide risk management organizations such as the Compliance Promotion Committee and Information Security Committee, and works with other committee members to strengthen risk management.